In Windows 10, there is the Backup service (located in Windows Settings), with which you can configure backups of different folders.

 We recommend using an external drive or USB storage device (flash drive) as backup space.

-Below is an example of configuring a backup of user data from a Windows 10 computer to an external drive that is connected to a Keenetic router USB port.
+Below is an example of configuring a backup of user data from a Windows 10 computer to an external drive connected to a Keenetic router USB port.

 Select a separate USB drive (external hard drive, flash drive) to store your backup files.
 Connect it to a Keenetic router equipped with a USB port to work with the drives.
 Refer to Connecting a USB drive manual for more information.